apify/apify-cli/README.md

 ## `apify vis [PATH]`

-Validates INPUT_SCHEMA.json file and prints errors found.
+Validates input schema file and prints errors found.

 ```
 USAGE
   $ apify vis [PATH]

 ARGUMENTS
   PATH  Optional path to your INPUT_SCHEMA.json file.
-If not provided ./INPUT_SCHEMA.json is used.
+If not provided input schema from platform default location is used (see --help for default locations in order of preference).
 ```

 _See code: [src/commands/vis.js](https://github.com/apify/apify-cli/blob/v0.9.0/src/commands/vis.js)_